Certificate Programs

 Join UsCOURSE DESCRIPTIONS

-Required Courses:
+Required

-Intimate Partner Violence Foundations
+Core Skills for Practice in Intimate Partner Violence

 This course provides foundational skills for responding to intimate partner violence (IPV).
 The focus is on translating systemic understandings of IPV into practice that centres diverse and intersecting identities and cultures, actively decolonizes practice, and is trauma and violence-informed.
 Skills for recognizing and amplifying strengths in response to violence are modelled and practiced.